Cassie818/MsaPhylo/README.md

    MSA Transformer primarily relies on column-wise conservation information to infer phylogeny.
 We anticipate it to not replace but complement classical phylogenetic inference, to recover the evolutionary history of protein families.
+3. Unlike traditional phylogenetic trees, embedding tree is assumed to capture epistasis effects and is more sensitive to gaps.

 <img src="https://github.com/Cassie818/MsaPhylo/blob/main/Figures/fig1.png" width=800> <br>